Featurevisor

 Deploy datafiles

-This is the part where you deploy the datafiles to your CDN or any other static file hosting service.
+This is the part where you deploy the datafiles to your CDN or any custom server.

 Learn more in Deployment.